 How to create folders using SAS?

-To create folders in SAS, there are a variety of system options, functions, and commands that you can use.
-These tools can be automated to perform repetitive routine tasks and which avoid manual work and save a great deal of time.
+These functions can be automated to perform repetitive routine tasks, avoid manual work, and save a great deal of time.

 To create folders in SAS, there are a variety of system options, functions, and commands that you can use.